What is VoidDefi.io and how does the Dex work?

 Lets imagine someone uses the VOID/TRX Dex pair and buys a bunch of VOID for TRX.
 The Dex pair now has less Void and more TRX in the liquidity pool.

 This results in the point on the above curve moving.
 This time, moving to the right.
-Resulting in a decrease in price for the VOID/TRX pair.
-(Price goes down)
+Resulting in an increase in price for the VOID/TRX pair.
+(Price goes up)

 Another important metric to remember is Slippage

 Slippage is the result of the above curve moving to far in either direction.
 If there is to much or to little liquidity on one side of the Dex pair and someone swaps a large sum, slippage will occur.

 An example would be.
 If the price of VOID is 1 TRX and someone sells a large sum of VOID for TRX.
 The price will slip down and the value per VOID will drop, resulting in the user getting less TRX per VOID.
 (The price point will move Left on the above curve)

 The Void Defi Dex has liquidity Provider pools, just like uni-swaps do.
 The difference?
 Void has a set of anti manipulation measures in place, these measures help protect the liquidity providers and the over all liquidity of each Dex pair.

 Unlike traditional uni-swaps, the Void Defi Dex has the following measures in place:

 - When users deposit or withdraw any liquidity, they are locked out for 4 hours and can not make another deposit or withdrawal.